oktadev/okta-blog/_source/_posts/2022-10-20-spring-vault.md

 }
 ```

 Start the server, as you are going to encrypt your Okta secrets using the `/encrypt` endpoint.
 For this example, you are using a symmetric (shared) encryption key, passed through the environment variable ENCRYPT_KEY.
 Before running the command below, you should replace `{encryptKey}` with a random string of characters.
-You can use JShell to generate a UUID you can use for your encrypt key.
+You can use JShell to generate a UUID to use for your encrypt key.

 ```shell
 jshell